-(i) Cost and expenses recognition
+(h) Cost and expenses recognition

-Cost and expenses are recognized in statement of profit or loss when decrease in future economic benefit related to a decrease in an asset or an increase in a liability has arisen that can be measured reliably.
+Cost and expenses are recognized in statement of loss when decrease in future economic benefit related to a decrease in an asset or an increase in a liability has arisen that can be measured reliably.
 Cost and expenses are recognized on the basis of a direct association between the costs incurred and the earning of specific items of income; on the basis of systematic and rational allocation procedures when economic benefits are expected to arise over several accounting periods and the association with income can only be broadly or indirectly determined; or immediately when an expenditure produces no future economic benefits or when, and to the extent that, future economic benefits do not qualify, or cease to qualify, for recognition in the statement of financial position as an asset.

-(j) Fund balance
+(i) Fund balance

-Fund balance represents the cumulative excess of revenue over expenses of current period as disclosed in the statement of profit or loss and the net assets that were transferred from Government of Anguilla beginning year 2009 including prior period adjustments.
+Fund balance represents the cumulative excess of revenue over expenses of current and prior period as disclosed in the statement of loss including prior period adjustments, if any.
 When fund account has a debit balance, it is called "deficit", and presented as a deduction from equity.

-(k) Leases
+(j) Leases